mlb-/fc-interview-puzzle/README.md

   tables (in hundreds or greater) due not to duplication of multiplication operations, but for inefficient string operations.

+  Also, in choosing to use the Sieve of Eratosthenes, as primes are discovered, memory usage will increase.
+However, this reduces CPU usage by avoiding any division operations.

 - Consider cases where we want N primes.

   When N primes are desired, change the argument passed to `primes`.